PabloCorcho/PIGS/README.md

 ## Overview

-This set of scripts allow to build .ski files for running SKIRT (a radiative transfer code) with a large number of sources (with different built-in geometries and/or spectral energy distirbutions.
+This set of scripts allow to build .ski files for running SKIRT (a radiative transfer code) with a large number of sources (with different built-in geometries and/or spectral energy distirbutions).

 ### Requirements